pomdtr/smallweb.run/cloud/README.md

 ## Usage

-You can use any sftp-compatible tool to edit your files (the official recommendation will be [rclone](https://rclone.org/)).
+You can use any ssh/sftp compatible tool to edit your files (the official recommendation will be [mutagen](https://mutagen.io/)).

 Then, just create `~/smallweb/example/main.ts`: